ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "mills-home/1889-08-09-The-Ithaca-Daily-Journal-Ithaca-NY-p3b" "350" /%}}
 </div>

-According to the Brookton's Market 2011 Calendar, Frank also owned the general store at that location from the 1880's to its sale to the Mulks brothers in 1902, when it became known as Frank F. Mulks.
+From Molly Adams in *The Towns of Tompkins County*, p56: "The present store [Brookton's Market in 2022], on the site of a plastermill, seems to have started about 1890, under Frank Vorhis.
+According to the Brookton's Market 2011 Calendar, Frank owned the general store at that location until its sale to the Mulks brothers in 1902, when it became known as Frank F. Mulks.

 Frank Vorhis is the father of [Charlotte Esther (Vorhis) Pancoe](https://www.findagrave.com/memorial/162242537/charlotte-esther-pancoe) (02 Aug 1893 to 19 May 1964) who was [baptized]({{% ref "baptism" %}}) with Emily and Jessie Brewer and is often referred to as "Miss Esther Vorhis" during that time.

 {{% fig "mills-home/1917-01-20-The-Ithaca-Journal-Ithaca-NY-p7" "500" /%}}
 <div class="cols">